4350-fall-2025/backend/README.md

 10) Run the application by executing BackendApplication.java by clicking the "Run Appplication" button in IntelliJ:
     <img width="482" height="77" alt="build-run" src="https://github.com/user-attachments/assets/dbaad99a-ee1b-4703-aac5-a25df9590b5d" />

-# Onboarding for Local Development:
+# Onboarding for Local Development & Testing:

 The instructions are the same as above, but you need to configure the firebase emulators.